Note: This article is part of our Basic Banking series, designed to provide new savers with the key skills to save smarter.

 Checking accounts and savings accounts are essential, easy-to-use tools for short- and long-term money management.
 Signing up for these two types of accounts should be your first step in organizing and managing your finances.

 Choosing between a checking vs. savings account

-There’s a lot to consider between a checking vs. savings account.
+There’s a lot to consider between a checking vs. savings account if you only want one account rather than opting for both.
 From potential fees and limitations to interest rates and special features, each offers its own distinctive benefits and disadvantages.

-“A checking account might be the entire focus at the beginning, and it might not pay to worry about a savings account until you’ve accumulated some savings,” said Ken.
+“A checking account might be the entire focus at the beginning, and it might not pay to worry about a savings account until you’ve accumulated some savings,” said Tumin.

-When it comes to a checking vs. savings account, there’s no right or wrong choice — only you can decide which type of account can help you meet your goals.
+When it comes to choosing between a checking vs. savings account, there’s no right or wrong choice — only you can decide which type of account can help you meet your goals.